 Events and announcements

-To apply, email C. V. and cover letter, along with the names of three references, to Rachel Knowles, assistant to Carl Wieman, at rknowles[at]stanford.edu.
+To apply, email C. V. and cover letter, along with the names of three references, to Marcia Keating, assistant to Carl Wieman, at mkeating[at]stanford.edu.
 Applications will be reviewed and considered until the position(s) is filled.

-We hold a variety of public meetings and sessions each week.
-If you are interested in attending any of these events or meetings, please contact Rachel Knowles at rknowles[at]stanford.edu.
+We hold a variety of meetings and sessions each week.
+If you are interested in attending any of these events or meetings, please contact Marcia Keating at mkeating[at]stanford.edu.

-These are broader, often invited, education research talks held in collaboration with the AAA lab research group.
+These are broader, often invited, education research talks held in collaboration with the AAA lab research group on Friday mornings.